Quantifying Feature Space Universality Across Large Language Models via Sparse Autoencoders: Related Work

-\textbf{AI Safety. } Advanced AI systems may not be well aligned with the values of their designers \citep{ngo_alignment_2022}, due to phenomena such as goal misgeneralization \citep{shah_goal_2022, langosco_goal_2022}, deceptive alignment \citep{hubinger_sleeper_2024, hubinger_risks_2021}, sycophancy \citep{sharma_towards_2023}, and reward tampering \citep{denison_sycophancy_2024}.
-SAEs may be able to find AI safety-related features across models; using SAEs to reliably find universal capabilities, especially in combination with control methods such as steering, may help provide solutions to the above pheonomena.
+\textbf{AI Safety. } Advanced AI may not be well aligned with the values of their designers \citep{ngo_alignment_2022}, due to phenomena such as goal misgeneralization \citep{shah_goal_2022}, deceptive alignment \citep{greenblatt_alignment_2024}, and reward tampering \citep{denison_sycophancy_2024}.
+SAEs can find steerable safety-related features across models, such as refusal features \citep{obrien2024steeringlanguagemodelrefusal}.
+Finding reliable universal capabilities and control methods, such as in SAEs, may help provide solutions to AI safety issues.